From The Hot Girl – I

 “Miss Collings, are you feeling alright?”

 “Yes.
-And no.” Deanna brushed her butt, checked her effort and the pleats of her skirt over both shoulders.
+And no.” Deanna hauled herself up out of her locker, brushed her butt, checked her effort and the pleats of her skirt over both shoulders.
 “My grandmother’s funeral was yesterday.
 I just didn’t want to talk to everyone…Anyone.
-That’s why I, um, ran to my locker.
+That’s why I, um, ran to my locker, like he, like Jackson said.
 I’ll be okay.
 Really.”

 “Well,” she waved her hand under her nose, “there is some really gross shhh…Poop.
 And stuff.
 All on the floor on their side and Jackson can get in trouble.
 I mean pretty easy, and kind of a lot.
 And I did need my book.”

 “Yes sir.”
-She glanced at the hall pass on her way, smoothed it out and put it in the history book she wouldn’t need for four hours.
+She smoothed out the hall pass, put it inside the history book she wouldn’t need for four hours.
+Wow.
 Blue Bag Jackson had spare, stamped hall passes from Coach Stephens?
-Slacked her hassle with Han before it got started and covered her, no big deal, no stupid guy conversation, no junk?
+Covered her on the fly and slacked her hassle with Han before it got started, no big deal, no stupid guy conversation, no junk?
+How cool was that?
+Even if he was kind of a jerk, knocking her on her butt with that bag… But still.
+Cool.